vekatze/neut/book/src/export-and-import.md

 }
 ```

-Variant types and its constructors can be exported as follows:
+Variant types and their constructors can be exported as follows:

 ```neut
 export {